miakd/miakd.github.io/reading.md

 McKitterick, Katherine: ***everything!***

-Also, here is 10 pages of black geography reading as part of this [syllabus](http://geography.berkeley.edu/wp-content/uploads/2016/07/Geog251Spring2017.pdf) compiled by Jovan Lewis.
-Get into it, family.
+*There are hundreds of black geography articles and books listed on this [syllabus](http://geography.berkeley.edu/wp-content/uploads/2016/07/Geog251Spring2017.pdf) compiled by Jovan Lewis for his class.
+Get into it, family.*

 ### Fiction ###